TRI-DNA/punyo-bubble-kit/README.md

 ## Troubleshooting
+### ROS2 localhost publishing

+### Topics
 To see the topics being published:
 ```
+cd punyo-bubble/scripts
-$ source /opt/ros/galactic/setup.bash
+source set_env.sh
-$ ros2 topic list
+ros2 topic list
 ```
+### Pressure data
 Sometimes the micro-ros client on the microcontroller may need to be reset, especially if pressure data is not being sent.
+Check the `CLIENT_README.md` for more details.

 Unplug and plug the USB hub back into your PC.